52147/Java-/Maven.md

 - Project management:
   - Maven is a tool for managing the project based on the concept of project object model(POM).
   - One project is like a object.
-  - Dependency management: Mange the project by Maven.
-Our project can be a resource for other use, and we can also use resource from others projects.
+  - Dependency management:Our project can be a resource for other use, and we can also use resource from others projects.

 - Pom.xml: contains the information of one project.
 - Build Lifecycle :